Yusaku Maezawa

-Yusaku Maezawa (前澤 友作, Maezawa Yūsaku) is a Japanese billionaire entrepreneur and art collector.
+Yusaku Maezawa (前澤 友作, Maezawa Yūsaku) is a Japanese billionaire entrepreneur, space tourist, and art collector.
 He founded Start Today in 1998 and launched the online fashion retail website Zozotown in 2004, now Japan's largest.

 Maezawa introduced a custom-fit apparel brand Zozo and at-home measurement system, the Zozosuit, in 2018.
 As of July 2025, he was estimated by Forbes to have a net worth of $1.5 billion.

 Early life

 Maezawa began attending Waseda Jitsugyo High School, Tokyo, in 1991, where he started a hardcore punk band with his classmates called Switch Style, in which he was the drummer.
 The band released their first EP in 1993.
 After graduating from high school, he decided not to go to college; instead he moved to the US with a girlfriend, where he started collecting CDs and records.
 When he returned to Japan in 1995, his album collection became the basis for his first company, which sold imported albums and CDs through the mail.